michaelshire/GitHubOrgLogCapture/README.md

 `USERNAME` - the username used during a commit of the newly created log.
 I suggest you reference the username where the PAT exists.

 `EMAIL` - the email address used during a commit of the newly created log.

+For me, this is an interim solution until GitHub Log Streaming becomes generally available.